Build Your Dream Business with Training From Expert Portland Restaurateurs

 - Shannon Fost, Multnomah County Health Inspector

-- John Holtrop, FOG (Fats, Oils, and Grease) Team
+- John Holtrop, Portland FOG (Fats, Oils, and Grease) Team

 Pricing and Class Times

-The total class time is 30 hours, divided into 10 weekly, 3-hour sessions.
-Classes are Monday evenings.
+The total class time is 30 hours, divided into 10 weekly, 3-hour virtual sessions.

 - Payments are made through Portland Community College, and payment plans are available.